paolam2/-Psychometric-Validation-and-Food-Insecurity-Prevalence-Estimation-in-Albania/README.md

 - Model diagnostic
 - Prevalence rates

 The complete analysis, including all results and findings, is available in the RaschModelAlbania.pdf report.
-The full dataset used for this study is also included is "Albania_WP.RData.
+The full dataset used for this study is also included is Albania_WP.RData.